 Explore your unique interests by pursuing independent study, internships, and research activities that can be substituted toward the major, with prior approval of the Academic Advisor.

 The Institute for Ethnic Studies supports the events of:

-APU is the Black student government on campus.
+Afrikan Peoples Union (APU) is the Black student government on campus.
 APU promotes cultural, social, and academic events designed to celebrate Black culture.
 APU students host the Martin Luther King, Jr. Banquet, participate in the Black and Brown Bowling Tournament, and host other social events.

-MASA promotes cultural, social, and academic events designed to celebrate all Latino cultures.
+Mexican American Student Association (MASA) promotes cultural, social, and academic events designed to celebrate all Latino cultures.
 MASA supports Fiesta on the Green and hosts the MASA Youth Latino Leadership Conference.